 Here are the eight easy things we can all do at home to cut our energy consumption.

 1. Keep your home at an eco-conscious temperature.
 78 degrees is plenty cool in the house.
+You can contact an air conditioning Western Sydney service, if you need cooling that is perfectly suited for your home.
 Turn down the AC and get a programmable thermostat so you’re only cooling the house when you really need to.
+You may check out these AC services in Plano options to inspect your AC and see if it’s in great shape so it doesn’t increase your electric bill too much.
+Regular ac repair and tune up will ensure that your unit is running at its maximum energy-efficiency.

 2. Work with the sun to keep your house cool.
 Close all shutters and blinds during the day to keep the sun out– then open windows at night to cool the house and feel the breeze (if you have any!).